skhg/on-air/README.md

 ## Zoom integration
 Originally I wanted to use Zoom's webhook API to send messages to a gateway API, and then pass these on to the on-air sign.
 However, it turned out to be easier to use the fantastic [pyzoomproc](https://github.com/darrenpmeyer/pyzoomproc) utility, which runs on my work laptop and triggers [curl](https://github.com/curl/curl) to hit the appropriate endpoints on my sign.

+## Scrolling marquee
+Everyone's #1 feature request: `<marquee/>` support.
+From the webapp or using the `/api/message` endpoint, you can send a message that will be displayed and scroll on the screen.

+Current limitations:
+* Non-accented ASCII characters only
+* 255 character max length

 ## Remote control webapp
 <img src="images/webapp.jpeg" width="33%" align="right"/>I based the design for the remote control application on the one I made for my [traffic light](https://github.com/skhg/traffic-light-controller/).
 It's pure JS/CSS with the only external dependency on [FontAwesome](https://fontawesome.com/) for icons.